fauu/Kamite/README.md

 ```

 > **Note (Windows)**: To execute a PowerShell script, set `command` to, e.g.,
-> `["powershell.exe", "C:\\path\\to\\the\\script.ps1", "first argument"]` (note
+> `["powershell.exe", """C:\path\to\the\script.ps1""", "first argument"]` (note
-> the double backslashes).
-The execution of PowerShell scripts is disabled by
+> the triple quotes).
+The execution of PowerShell scripts is disabled by default
-> default in the system.
-To enable it, start PowerShell with the Run as
+> in the system.
+To enable it, start PowerShell with the Run as Administrator
-> Administrator option and execute the command `Set-ExecutionPolicy
+> option and execute the command `Set-ExecutionPolicy RemoteSigned`.
+Be aware
-> RemoteSigned`.
-Be aware that this lowers system security.
+> that this lowers system security.

 The supported placeholder arguments for custom commands are: